rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 A curated collection of innovative machine learning projects integrating lean business principles with cutting-edge AI cybersecurity solutions.

 ## Introduction
 Welcome to my Strategic Cybersecurity Data Science Portfolio.
 As a data scientist dedicated to driving cybersecurity innovation and market leadership, I merge lean business principles with state-of-the-art AI solutions.
 This portfolio showcases my ability to blend advanced data science methodologies with robust cybersecurity practices, emphasizing strategic problem-solving and industry leadership.
-The projects in this portfolio have two flavors: i) strategic cybersecuity and AI innovation and ii) data science best practices.
+The projects in this portfolio showcase two themes: i) strategic cybersecuity and AI innovation and ii) data science best practices.
 I hope you find reviewing this portfolio as enjoyable and thought provoking as it was for me to create it.

 ## Table of Contents
 1. [About Me](#1-about-me)